Mark Arbib: Federal Politics

-Post politics
+Post Politics

-In June 2012, Arbib became director of strategy and business development at Consolidated Press Holdings, the private investment company of James Packer, whom Arbib had helped during his time in politics.
+In June 2012, Arbib became director of strategy and business development at Consolidated Press Holdings, the private investment company of James Packer.

 Arbib also represented Consolidated Press Holdings on the board of the South Sydney Rabbitohs, and was a board member of the Packer Family Foundation which, in July 2014, announced a $200 million national philanthropic fund in partnership with the Crown Resorts Foundation.

 Sporting and philanthropic roles

-Following his role as Federal Minister for Sport, Arbib has gone on to serve in a number of roles with major sporting organisations.
-In April 2012 Australian Rugby Union (ARU) announced Arbib would conduct a major review into ARU's corporate governance.
+In April 2012, Australian Rugby Union (ARU) announced that Arbib would conduct a major review into ARU's corporate governance.
 The review followed the decision of other major sports, including the Australian Rugby League Commission, Cricket Australia and Football Federation Australia, to review their governance structures.

-The recommendations contained in Strengthening the Governance of Australian Rugby (the Arbib Review), were endorsed in full by the Board of ARU in October 2012.
-On 10 December 2012, ARU's State and Territory Member Unions voted in favour of a new constitution adopting Arbib's recommendations.
-The changes from the Arbib Review established an Independent Board of Directors and reformed the Membership of ARU to better reflect the Rugby Union community across Australia, both amateur and professional.

-In May 2012 it was also announced that Arbib would join the board of Sydney FC, one of the A League's most successful football clubs.
+In May 2012 it was also announced that Arbib would join the board of Sydney FC.

 Arbib stepped down from Sydney FC in April 2016 to take up a new role as President of Athletics Australia after having been unanimously appointed to the position by his fellow directors.
-In his role as president, Arbib is looking to increase the reach and exposure of Athletics, including by making the sport more attractive to broadcasters.
-Arbib is also a board member of the professional Rugby League Team the South Sydney Rabbitohs, winners of the 2014 Premiership.
+In his role as president, Arbib aimed to increase the reach and exposure of Athletics, including by making the sport more attractive to broadcasters.
+He stepped down from the position in 2021.

+Arbib is also a board member of the professional Rugby League team the South Sydney Rabbitohs.

-Arbib is an active supporter of a number of philanthropies.
-In particular, he is an Ambassador for the Indigenous Marathon Project and for Australia's leading Indigenous non-profit education organisation, the Australian Indigenous Education Foundation.
+Arbib was an Ambassador for the Indigenous Marathon Project and for Australia's leading Indigenous non-profit education organisation, the Australian Indigenous Education Foundation.

 In October 2016, he was elected to the Australian Olympic Committee Board.

+In April 2025, Arbib was appointed to the position of chief executive of the Australian Olympic Committee.
+Arbib's term will commence in May.